ricanteja/Moony-SpriteBatch/README.md

 player1.m_layer = 1;
 ```

 As you can see getting your textures out of the `moony::TextureAtlas` object is super simple.
 The `findSubTexture();` function returns a `moony::Texture` object that has a pointer to the underlying `sf::Texture` and the `sf::IntRect` which defines the bounds of the texture we requested.
-The reason I designed the system like this is so that you can use it with `moony::Sprite` or `sf::Sprite` by using the `setTexture()` and `setTextureRect()` functions.
+The reason I designed the system like this is so that you can use the textures with `moony::Sprite` or `sf::Sprite` by using the `setTexture()` and `setTextureRect()` functions.

 Now on to the drawing.
 To draw your `moony::Sprite` objects you just need to pass it to `moony::SpriteBatch` in your render loop.
 ```cpp